Jones Act Checklist

 Any lawyer that says they are going to send you to "their doctor" is trouble.
 Juries smell these shenanigans a mile away.
 A quick way to ruin your case is to get mixed up with a doctor that "works with" your lawyer.
 You need a doctor that is going to put your medical interests first and "call it the way they see it."
 Don't let a bad apple lawyer sink your case before you even start.

 The choice of physician is yours.
-At the end of the day, nothing is more important than you making the best medical recovery possible.
+At the end of the day, nothing is more important than you recovering as fast as possible.

 Always do the right thing.
 Never lie or fudge about anything.
 You must be honest.
 If you are caught in a lie, you will usually lose your case.